When You Need a Trust, Whom Do You Trust?

 As stated earlier, there are many different types of trusts.
 Your Melbourne attorney is here to help you decide which type is best for you.
 Some of the most common trusts include:

-- Living trust — You assign an individual (the trustee) to hold legal title to your property for another person (the beneficiary).
+· Living trust – You create a revocable living trust for yourself.
 You can be the trustee of your own living trust, keeping full control over all property held in trust.
 Living trusts can help you avoid probate, reduce estate taxes or set up long-term property management.

-- Testamentary trust — Developed as part of your will, a testamentary trust is the same as a living trust except it does not become active until after your death.
+· Testamentary trust – Developed as part of your will, a testamentary trust is the same as a living trust except it does not become active until after your death.
+You can leave a devise (inheritance) to a minor child, minor grandchild, or even adult beneficiary, in trust.
+Your will creates the trust, and it comes into existence after your death.

 There are benefits and drawbacks to every type of trust, so it’s up to you and your trust lawyer to decide which option is best for you.
 Whether you need a Melbourne special needs trust or something simple and straightforward, the attorneys at Mommers & Colombo, Attorneys at Law can help.